pgrete/energy-transfer-analysis/Readme.md

 - TurbType (dtype string).
 Determines whether an acceleration field is present.
 Options are
   - "forced" (acceleration field is read and included in statistics)
   - "decay" (no acceleration field)
+- MinMaxDict (dtype string).
+Path to pickled python dictionary containing minimum and maximum values for quantities (used for creating histograms with a fixed [global] bounds)
+  - Style of dictionary is for example. {"rho" : [ 0., 10]}
+  - All quantities are always binned to the min and max values of the indiviual snapshot.
+  - If no dictionary is found under the given path (e.g., by setting it to a nonexisting file/path) no histograms with global bounds will be created
+- Gamma (dtype float).
+OPTIONAL
+  - Ratio of specific heats used in the simulation in case of an adiabatic EOS

 ## Current limitations
 - Most content in a single, mostly undocumented file...